gioui/gio/README.md

 Contributors must agree to the [developer certificate of origin](https://developercertificate.org/), to ensure their work is compatible with the MIT and the UNLICENSE.
 Sign your commits with Signed-off-by statements to show your agreement.
-The `git commit --sign` command signs a commit with the name and email from your `user.name` and `user.email` settings.
+The `git commit --signoff` command signs a commit with the name and email from your `user.name` and `user.email` settings.

 Whenever you want to submit your work for review, use `git send-email` with the base revision of your